 Sodium ions are filtered out of the blood and into the kidney tubules (nephrons).
 If the ions stay in the nephrons, they are transported to the urinary bladder and released from the body in urine.
 Some sodium ions are reabsorbed into the blood vessels around the nephrons and don't reach the urinary bladder, however.
 One function of aldosterone is to increase sodium ion reabsorption from the nephrons.

-Whenever sodium ions are reabsorbed into the bloodstream, the absorption of water molecules follows.
+Whenever sodium ions are reabsorbed into the bloodstream, the reabsorption of water molecules follows.
 The water increases the volume of the blood, which in turn increases blood pressure.
 Therefore aldosterone indirectly increases both blood volume and blood pressure.

 Potassium Ion Excretion

 Aldosterone also regulates the concentration of potassium ions in the blood.
-As sodium ions are reabsorbed into the blood vessels around the nephron, potassium ions are transported in the opposite direction - from the blood vessels into the nephron - and are then excreted in the urine.
+As sodium ions are reabsorbed into the blood vessels around the nephron, potassium ions are transported in the opposite direction—from the blood vessels into the nephron—and are then excreted in the urine.
 Aldosterone increases this transport and excretion of potassium ions.

 Summary of Aldosterone's Effects

-Blood pressure - UP
+Blood volume and pressure go UP

 In human biology, the prefix hyper means that something is in excess.
 Hyperaldosteronism means that the aldosterone level in the blood is too high, for example.
 The prefix hypo means that the amount of something is too low.
 For example, people with hypoaldosteronism don't have enough aldosterone in their blood.